 My selling point is that change is certain as nothing in life remains the same and when change occurs it is essential that the client has someone alongside them as this happens.
 My uniqueness is to deliver and demonstrate a high level of compassionate understanding and an ability to work at client's pace and client led.
 I work in the field of addiction and mental health sector in alliance with the National Health Service.

 I offer a confidential individual counselling and psychotherapy service for adults and young people.
 I have a wealth of experience working with clients on a wide range of issues.
 I work within the Humanistic model of counselling, this therapeutic model centres upon valuing and appreciating you as a person with focus upon your personal development.
 I offer short term face to face and long term face to face work, time limited sessions.

 The sessions I offer varies widely - most clients start with one introductory session in which we discuss how often and how long the client wants to work on the issues.
-Some clients arrange from 6 to 12 sessions and more.
+Some clients arrange from a minimum of 6 weekly sessions to 12 sessions and more.
 This is usually enough time to confront and resolve the issues that have brought the clients along to counselling, for some their issues can take longer to resolve.
 It is always your choice as the client to come to counselling, counselling and psychotherapy and make sure the sessions feel worthwhile for you.

 Contact Details M: 07980 179763

 I have a private practice at in Chichester, West Sussex, and in Hove, East Sussex.
 Please do get in touch.